Need More Help?

 This LibGuide was created to assist students, faculty and staff in using a specific citation style and compiling bibliographies.
 This guide uses books, articles, websites, online articles, online books and other materials.
 There are tabs for the different styles of formatting, so select the style guide necessary for your writing.

 Under the Citation Guide Examples tab, there are links to various colleges and their citation guides.
 Some of these guides offer more extensive examples of citations.
+For example:

 If you need further assistance, please e-mail, text, IM or come by and speak to a reference librarian, we are here to help.